aleenprd/ezmake/README.md

 Besides needing make and Python installed on your machine, you should also clone the repository or copy these files into your desired location to immediately start setting up a project from stratch, with all the tools you need to develop.

+### FUTURE WORK

+- Automate usage of Pytest using example.
+- Think about including functionality related to Docker.
+- Find out how to add options to the make commands for more control.